actions/actions-runner-controller/README.md

 > Remember to replace `your.domain.com` with your own domain.

-Then click on "let me select individual events" and choose:
+Then click on "let me select individual events" and choose `Workflow Jobs`.

+You may also want to choose the following event(s) if you use it as a scale trigger in your HRA spec:

 - Check runs
 - Pushes
 - Pull Requests
-- Workflow Jobs

 Later you can remove any of these you are not using to reduce the amount of data sent to your server.

 Then click on `Add Webhook`.

-Github will then send a `ping` event to your webhook server to check if it is working, if it is you'll see a green V mark alongside your webhook on the Settings -> Webhooks page.
+GitHub will then send a `ping` event to your webhook server to check if it is working, if it is you'll see a green V mark alongside your webhook on the Settings -> Webhooks page.

 Once you were able to confirm that the Webhook server is ready and running from GitHub create or update your